skypilot-org/skypilot/docs/source/examples/gpu-jupyter.rst

 .. note::

-  You can view the GPUs supported with the :code:`sky show-gpus` command.
+  View the supported GPUs with the :code:`sky show-gpus` command.

 The above command will automatically log in to the cluster once the cluster is provisioned (or re-use an existing one).